Capital punishment by country

-Capital punishment, also known as the death penalty, is a state-sanctioned practice of killing a person as a punishment for a crime.
-Historically, capital punishment has been used in almost every part of the world.
-Currently, the large majority of countries have either abolished or discontinued the practice.
+Capital punishment, also called the death penalty, is the state-sanctioned killing of a person as a punishment for a crime.
+It has historically been used in almost every part of the world.
+Since the mid-19th century many countries have abolished or discontinued the practice.
+In As of 2022, the five countries that executed the most people were, in descending order, China, Iran, Saudi Arabia, Egypt, and the United States.